Connect with us

 Rwanda: +250 (0) 252 502 452

-After the genocide in 1994, many children were orphaned and lost contact with their families.
-Rosamond (known to her friends as Roz) Carr traded her life of fashion in New York, bought a plantation at the foothills of the Virunga Volcanoes in Rwanda and later turned it into an orphanage, to help the children who were lost and orphaned.
-She named the orphanage Imbabazi which in Kinyarwanda, means a place where one receives love and care that a mother would offer.
-Since it was founded 20 years ago, the Orphanage has cared for over 400 children from both the Hutu and Tutsi ethnic groups, who were fighting each other during the genocide.
-In the Orphanage, all the children, regardless of their ethnic background, receive equal love and care without discrimination or barriers.
+After Rwanda's genocide in 1994, many children were orphaned and lost contact with their families.
+Rosamond (known to her friends as Roz) Carr traded her life as a fashion illustrator in New York for life on a plantation at the foothills of the Virunga Volcanoes in Rwanda.
+She later turned her plantation into an orphanage, to rescue the children who were lost and orphaned during the genocide.
+She named the orphanage Imbabazi which in Kinyarwanda, means "a place where one receives love and care that a mother would offer."

 Today, the Orphanage does not accept residents because of the changing needs of the community.
 Most of the children have been reunited, some with their families while others have been able to live on their own.
 The reunification program is in support of the Rwandan government’s objective to reintroduce the orphans into the community.
 Through the reunification project, the orphanage identifies practical or secure families for the children to be placed with.
 Qualified staff visit the families before and after placing the children into their care, to make sure that the living conditions are safe, and that the children are adjusting well.
 Despite being placed into the care of a new family, the children continue to get financial support from the orphanage, so as to study and complete their education.